 TGbe editor: Change the subclause below as follows:

-The TSPEC element contains the set of parameters that define the characteristics and QoS expectations of a traffic flow, in the context of a particular STA, for use by the HC or PCP and STA(s) or a mesh STA and its peer mesh STAs in support of QoS traffic transfer using the procedures defined in 11.4 (TS operation) and 11.22.16.3 (GCR procedures).
+The TSPEC element contains the set of parameters that define the characteristics and QoS expectations of a traffic flow, in the context of a particular STA, for use by the HC or PCP and STA(s) or a mesh STA and its peer mesh STAs in support of QoS traffic transfer using the procedures defined in 11.4 (TS operation) and 11.22.16.3 (GCR procedures) and in the context of a particular EHT non-AP STA, for use by the EHT AP and the non-AP STA in support of QoS traffic transfer using the procedures defined in 11.25.2 (SCS procedures) and 35.x (Low latency operation).

+The TSPEC element allows a set of parameters more extensive than might be needed, or might be available, for any particular instance of parameterized QoS traffic.
+Unless indicated otherwise, fields that follow the TS Info field are set to 0 for any unspecified parameter values.
+STAs set any parameters to unspecified if they have no information for setting that parameter.

 The element information format comprises the items as defined in this subclause, and the structure is define in Figure 9-299 (TS Info field format(#1491))..